Villa Bouchina: Prisoners

+The prisoners stayed at Villa Bouchina until 21 April 1943 when they were deported via Westerbork to the Theresienstadt concentration camp.
+Paul Drucker was taken to Auschwitz on 9 March 1944 and died there.
+Abraham Spetter and Clara Ricardo-Ancona were removed on 28 February 1945 to a location in Central Europe.

+The Spier family and Kaatje van Lunenburg-Groen survived the war.

 Research

 A Dutch researcher has been investigating Villa Bouchina for a long time.
 Historian Chris van der Heijden in his book 'Joodse NSB'ers' also describes the history of Villa Bouchina.